lynxoskar/data_mesh/presentation2.md

 - **Automated Enforcement:** Governance rules are computationally enforced, reducing manual oversight.
 - **Balance:** Strikes a balance between centralized control and domain autonomy.

 ---

-#### Summary

-*These principles work together to create a data ecosystem that is scalable, flexible, and aligned with business needs.
-The domain-oriented approach and data-as-a-product mindset address issues of data quality and relevance.
-The self-serve infrastructure enables efficient data product creation and consumption.
-Federated governance ensures that this decentralized system remains cohesive and compliant.*

----